 Families having incomes within the established income limits are eligible.

 Income limits are set at 80% of the median income for the area in which the community is located, varying by household size and location.
-They are set every two years, with the most recent income limits set in August of 2004.
+They are set every two years.
 An applicant's net income is calculated by totaling each household member's (above 18 years old) gross income less any applicable deductions.
 Once the household has been determined financially eligible it must then be determined qualified for state-aided public housing by the LHA.
 Using the qualification standards contained in DHCD's eligibility and selection criteria, each LHA screens each applicant household to ensure that each applicant and his or her household members are qualified for state-aided public housing.
 Applicants found either ineligible or unqualified have the right to appeal such a decision locally at the housing authority and if necessary, at DHCD.

 Eligible and qualified applicants are selected by the local housing authority in accordance with DHCD regulations.
 Once the individual need of each applicant household is considered, applicants are selected in chronological order by date of application, with a preference given to local veterans, local residents, and in some cases, minorities.
 Priority consideration is granted for households determined to be homeless through no fault of their own, consistent with the LHA's emergency case plan and DHCD regulation.

 Please contact either the local housing authority in a community of your choice,